wernight/docker-oauth2_proxy/README.md

 What is oauth2_proxy?
 =====================

-This is a lightweight Docker container for:
+This is a lightweight Docker container (based on Alpine Linux) for:

 https://github.com/bitly/oauth2_proxy

+**oauth2_proxy** is a reverse proxy that provides authentication with Google, Github or other provider.

 Usage example